dschibster/sfdx-trigger-factory/README.md

 `beforeUpdate(SObject newSO, SObject oldSO)` processes a single record in your BEFORE_UPDATE TriggerOperation and is called for each of your records.
 It contains the old state of your record (`oldSO`) and the new one (`newSO`).
 You can therefore make comparisons on field changes etc.

-`beforeDelete(SObject oldSO)` processes a single record in your BEFORE_DELETRE TriggerOperation and is called for each of your records.
+`beforeDelete(SObject oldSO)` processes a single record in your BEFORE_DELETE TriggerOperation and is called for each of your records.
 It contains the old state of your record (`oldSO`), making you able to validate if the record should even be deleted.

 `afterInsert(SObject newSO)` processes a single record (`newSO`) in your AFTER_INSERT TriggerOperation and is called for each of your records.

 `afterUpdate(SObject newSO, SObject oldSO)` processes a single record in your AFTER_UPDATE TriggerOperation and is called for each of your records.
 It contains the old state of your record (`oldSO`) and the new one (`newSO`).
 You can therefore make comparisons on field changes etc.

-`afterDelete(SObject oldSO)` processes a single record in your AFTER_DELETRE TriggerOperation and is called for each of your records.
+`afterDelete(SObject oldSO)` processes a single record in your AFTER_DELETE TriggerOperation and is called for each of your records.
 It contains the old state of your record (`oldSO`).
 That way, you can still reference the Id of the deleted record in order to, for example, delete related objects.

 #### Final Processing